 - -Have received full approval from an alternative accrediting agency, without maintaining their ACICS accreditation, are now transitioned over to their newly established agency

-CSPEN will continue to provide the community with additional information based upon our conversations with Department officials, Hill Members and staff, and our community, but for now, we wanted to make sure you were aware of this significant event!
+CSPEN will continue to provide the community with additional information based upon our conversations with Department officials, Hill Members and staff, and our community.

 Dr. Michael Wooten Gets It!